 Another first-generation incoming freshman said that, without receiving Tennessee Promise “I probably would have taken a year off to save money and then go on to community college after saving as much as I can.”

 Overall, four out of the seven first-generation students in this study were unsure of their future if Tennessee Promise had not been offered to them.
-Meanwhile, two out of the three second-generation students included were college-bound with or without attending two tuition-free years of community college first.Theme 4: The FAFSA is not student-friendly and remains barrier for most first-generation students
+Meanwhile, two out of the three second-generation students included were college-bound with or without attending two tuition-free years of community college first.

+The FAFSA is not student-friendly and remains barrier for most first-generation students

-Providing support for Senator Lamar Alexander’s criticisms of the FAFSA, not one student who participated in this study filed his or her FAFSA without parental assistance while participating in the tnAchieves/Promise program.
+Providing support for Senator Lamar Alexander’s criticisms of the FAFSA, not one student who participated in this study filed his or her FAFSA without parental assistance while participating in the tnAchieves or Tennessee Promise programs.
 Four students believed they probably could file the FAFSA on their own, but they would need their parent’s tax information first.
 Two students said the FAFSA was the most difficult requirement tnAchieves has for students, and one student lost the scholarship after struggling with the verification process.
 A first-generation Hispanic student from the Tennessee Promise class of 2016 had no choice but to figure out a way to file the application for federal aid without her parents’ help.

-“You have to do it exactly right and it took me a lot of time to get it right and eventually I just ended up hiring someone to do it for me.
+She said, “You have to do it exactly right and it took me a lot of time to get it right and eventually I just ended up hiring someone to do it for me.
 Because my parents don’t know much English they didn’t know what the FAFSA was.
 I was kind of on my own so I hired someone.”

 Before hiring someone to assist her, this first-generation student went to her high school guidance counselor for help.
 The counselor told her to speak to her tnAchieves mentor, who did not prove to be a sufficient resource regarding the FAFSA either.
 Another first generation college student from the class of 2014 became ineligible to receive Tennessee Achieves funds after failing to successfully complete FAFSA verification.
 This student particularly blamed her intended community college for belaboring the process:

-“They had all my financial stuff wrong.
+They had all my financial stuff wrong.
 I think they said that my mom was making millions of dollars a year, and my mom was like ‘uh, no. I’m a single mom.
 That definitely doesn’t happen.’
 They told her that she never turned in the income verification worksheet and she did it like three or four times, and the [community college] just kept losing it.
 Then it was getting close to the tnAchieves deadline and she spoke to several people who worked there, and my mentor told me to let them know what was going on.
 Basically all of my [paperwork] got lost.
 When I went to the [community college] they were like ‘none of this is showing up.
 We have no proof that you’ve been doing all of this.’
-And it was just really confusing.”
+And it was just really confusing.